withcenter/fireflow/README.md

   - An event can be repeat.
   - With push notification.
 Scheduling push notification in advance will not work here.
 There must be a cron like scheduler which send push notificatoin by search the event date on every minute.

+- Delete the post document itself if the post has no comments or all the comments has been deleted.
+- Delete the comment document if it has no decendants or all the decendants are deleted.

 # Getting started